 If your child is interested in trying a course of instrumental lessons at school, please visit www.musicforlife.org.uk/apply-now where you will find lots of information and be able to book a "taster" course online ready to start in September.
 Instrument lessons at Queen's Park High School are provided by Music for Life - a not-for-profit music education service working in partnership with 130 schools to teach around 4,500 pupils every week across Cheshire, Wirral and North Staffordshire.
 To discover more about the work of Music for Life, please visit:

-We are proud to have had the opportunity to work with some amazing young people over the last 23 years and hope that your child may join us soon!
+Music for Life are proud to have had the opportunity to work with some amazing young people over the last 25 years and hope that your child may join them soon!